 Most college placement offices, job search agencies, unemployment offices, public libraries and some civic centers have computers and Internet access available to use for free.

 There are several Internet Service Providers that offer free email accounts.
 Hotmail, Google and Yahoo are just a few of these.
-Through these or other companies, you can obtain a free email address that you can use with DOI FIRES.
+Through these or other companies, you can obtain a free email address that you can use to sign up for a USAjobs account.

 DOI FIRES positions close at midnight Eastern Standard Time on the closing date of the announcement.